waechtler-hannes/restaurant-page/README.md

-This project was build using webpack and its HTML-Components are generated with JavaScript.
+This project was built with Webpack and its HTML components were generated with JavaScript.
 Try it out here: https://waechtler-hannes.github.io/restaurant-page/